rspber/tsdeeSPI/README.md

 https://youtube.com/shorts/YY17d5BoMTI tsdeeSPI

+* example https://www.youtube.com/watch?v=U4jOFLFNZBI work, but there is not enough memory in ESP32/RP2040 to maintain 320x240 background sprite.

+Example https://youtube.com/shorts/vQo6OsArblg arrow shows it.

 #### Sprite and DMA tested, I think these tests are enough.

 Let's try to draw up a short plan, what to do next: